 OPIP can be reached at email@example.com.

-Our counseling team includes the faculty and executive leadership of the Epstein Public Interest Law Program: Assistant Dean Brad Sears, the founding director of the Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy; Epstein Program Executive Director Karin Wang, a former leader of Asian Americans Advancing Justice; and Faculty Director Sherod Thaxton, who has a wealth of teaching, publishing and clinical leadership.
+Our counseling team includes the faculty and executive leadership of the Epstein Public Interest Law Program: Assistant Dean Brad Sears, the founding director of the Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy; Epstein Program Executive Director Karin Wang, a former leader of Asian Americans Advancing Justice; Andrew Whitcup, Assistant Director of the Office of Public Interest Programs; and, Faculty Director Sherod Thaxton, who has a wealth of teaching, publishing, and practice experience.
 Each can be reached by appointment at firstname.lastname@example.org.

-Brenda Kim is the Manager of Events and Programs.
+Jamie Libonate is the Manager of Operations and Events.
 She provides generalized advice about program requirements and other areas important to students' progress at UCLA Law.
 She can be reached at email@example.com.

 If you are a representative of an organization or employer that would like to have OPIP disseminate information about your summer, pro bono, fellowship and career opportunities to UCLA Law students, please send information to firstname.lastname@example.org.